How Many Oil Field Workers Are Injured in Wyoming?

 3. Collision with Heavy Equipment

-An oil field is full of heavy machineries, such as cranes, hoists, derricks, pressure lines, and motor vehicles.
+An oil field is full of heavy machinery, such as cranes, hoists, derricks, pressure lines, and motor vehicles.
 Many oil field workers are injured when they are struck, caught between, or hit by one of these heavy objects.

 As a result, they can suffer concussions, fractures, crush injuries, amputation, and even death.